maggick/warmap-go/README.md

 ##Usage:##

-go run warmap -f [Kismet gpsxml or Aerodump gps file] -a [boolean switch if youre using Aerodump output] -b [File of Comma-seperated List of BSSIDs] -o [HTML output file]
+go run warmap -f [Kismet gpsxml or Aerodump gps file] -a [boolean switch if youre using Aerodump output] -b [File (one BSSID per line) or Comma-seperated List of BSSIDs] -o [HTML output file]

 Binaries for all platforms can be found <a href="https://github.com/rmikehodges/warmap-go/releases">here</a>